Vice President for Finance and Treasurer

 Jason Knoch, assistant vice president for financial services, (609) 258-9181

 I. Policy StatementBACK TO TOP

 All types of computers must be purchased, inventoried, and disposed of using established University policy.
 Computers may not be bought by individuals using personal or University credit cards.
 This policy applies to all computers regardless of whether they are capitalized.

 II.
 Who is Affected by this PolicyBACK TO TOP

-Faculty, staff, researchers, and graduate students at Princeton University who use or are responsible for purchasing or disposing of University-owned computers.
+Faculty, staff, researchers, and students at Princeton University who use or are responsible for purchasing or disposing of University-owned computers.